The COVID-19 pandemic is continuing to cause disruption and devastation to individuals, communities and economies in Australia and around the world.

 Season 1 of the Seriously Social podcast features in-depth interviews with 10 Academy Fellows and other leading social scientists on the many and varied impacts of COVID-19.
 See our Podcast page or find us on your favourite podcast platform.

-Fellows' Resources & Activities
+Social Science Resources & Activities

 - Matt Sanders and his team from the University of Queensland have developed a comprehensive suite of resources to support parents and families during the pandemic, including a podcast, TV series (aired on Network 7) and additional supports through the Positive Parenting Program.